-Related Necessary Documentation Personal Protect tive Equipment PolicyManufacture's Requirementstive EquipmentCOR Certificate of Recognitionons - Equipment, Machinery,Contractor Check Certificate of Recognitiontion FormsCanadian Standards Association (CSA)spection FormsSpection Forms Definitions OHSA Occupational Health & Safety Act, R.S.O.
+Contractor Check Certificate of Recognition WSIB Health & Safety Excellence Program Canadian Standards Association (CSA)

+Definitions OHSA Occupational Health & Safety Act, R.S.O.
 1990, c.
 O.1, as amended.
-WSIB WSIB Workplace Safety and Insurance Board.
+WSIB Workplace Safety and Insurance Board.
 PSI Pre-Job Safety Instruction; a written technique that focuses on job tasks as a way to identify hazards before they occur.
 It focuses on the relationship between the worker, the task, the tool and the work environment.
-Equipment & PPE Pre-Use InspectionsA pre-use inspection must be conducted on equipment and PPE such as lanyards etc. before use to ensure the safe operation of the task at hand.
+Equipment & PPE Pre-Use Inspections A Pre-Use Inspection must be conducted on equipment and PPE such as lanyards etc. before use to ensure the safe operation of the task at hand.
 Contractor Check An audit-based system which assess and accredits Contractors across the country to ensure they meet all legislative requirements.
 This provides Clients with a contractor management tool to maintain compliance and reduce risk.
-WSIB Health & Safety Excellence WSIB Health & An annual audit-based system which helps companies provide a clear roadmap for them to
+WSIB Health & Safety Excellence An annual audit-based system which helps companies provide a clear roadmap for them to improve safety in their workplace.
+The program helps reduce risk of hazards and helps establish a better health and safety culture in the workplace.

-Program COP Is an occupational health and safety accreditation program that verifies a fully implemented safety & health program which meets national standards.
-Personal protective equipment is protective clothing, helmets, goggles, or other garme equipment designed to protect the wearer's body from injury or infection.
+Program COR Is an occupational health and safety accreditation program that verifies a fully implemented COR safety & health program which meets national standards.
+Personal protective equipment is protective clothing, helmets, goggles, or other ga 112 equipment designed to protect the wearer's body from injury or infection.
 PPE is the last line of defense to protect Workers from a hazard.
-Risk is the chance or probability that a Person will be harmed or experience an adverse health effect МЭК is exposed to a hazard.
-Hazard A hazard is any source of potential damage, harm, or adverse health effects on something or 1182819 someone.
-CSA The Canadian Standards Association (CSA) mark on products means that it has been test certified to meet recognized standards for safety performance.
-Roles & Responsibilities
+Risk is the chance or probability that a Person will be harmed or experience an adverse health effect VISK is exposed to a hazard.
+Hazard A hazard is any source of potential damage, harm, or adverse health effects Hazaru someone.
+CSA The Canadian Standards Association (CSA) mark on products means that it has been tested and CSA certified to meet recognized standards for safety performance.
+1